 R - Association property and intellectual property rights

 - Any property, material or otherwise (including intellectual property), which is in the ownership of the Association, and in the custody of or used by any member of the Committee or of the Association shall, on that person ceasing to be a member of the Committee or of the Association, be returned to the Association forthwith, and may not subsequently be used by that person.

 - Unless expressly agreed by the Committee and so recorded in the minutes, the intellectual property rights and copyright in any work carried out by a member of Committee, any member of the Association or other person or company on behalf of the Association, shall vest in the Association in perpetuity, subject to the proviso that copyright in photographic images or artwork shall remain with the photographer or artist.

 - The Constitution may be altered by a resolution passed by not less than two-thirds of the members who take part in the vote on that resolution.
 The notice of the discussion must include notice of the resolution, setting out the terms of the alteration proposed.

 - Failed resolutions may not be re-proposed within a 4-month period.

 If the Executive Committee decides that it is necessary or advisable to dissolve the Association it shall call an online discussion of all Individual Members of the Association, of which not less than 21 days' notice (stating the terms of the resolution to be proposed) shall be given.
 If the proposal is confirmed by a two-thirds majority of those who take part in the vote on that resolution the Executive Committee shall have power to realise any assets held by or on behalf of the Association.
 Any assets remaining after the satisfaction of any proper debts and liabilities shall be given or transferred to such other institution or institutions having objects similar to the objects of the Association as the Executive Committee may determine or failing that shall be applied for some other suitable purpose.

-This revised constitution was adopted by the Association membership on 2nd July 2018.
+This revised constitution was adopted by the Association membership on 1st September 2022.